Charleston

 Downtown, Whole Hog BBQ

 The best whole hog barbecue in South Carolina, and it is right downtown.
 A must for any group without BBQ fatigue.
-Lunch is the move here.
+Lunch is the move here -- the line forms by 11 and the brisket sells out.

 Know before you book.